mcronce/SevOne-Deferred-Data-Scripts/README.md

     plex-media-server [options] plex-host

-This processor connect to a system running Plex Media Server and scrapes statistics about the various libraries using the REST API.
+This processor connects to a system running Plex Media Server and scrapes statistics about the various libraries using the REST API.

 It should be noted that Plex Media Server seems to hit the CPU on its host hard